n2cholas/n2cholas.github.io/_posts/2021-02-16-groupby-from-scratch.md

 </pre>
 </div>

-Once again, we avoid `np.unique` and constructing a `dict`.
-Since we have the `max_key`, we can tell bincount how much space to pre-allocate for the array, which saves time on potential array resizing.
-In general, the less Python code we have and the more time we spend in NumPy's C++ code, the faster the implementation.
-We'll see if that holds true here with this one-liner.
+Since we have the `max_key`, we can tell bincount how much space to pre-allocate for the array (via `minlength`), which saves time on potential array resizing.
+This approach only takes $O(n)$ time, since under the hood, the function just iterates through the array once and adds each value to the appropriate bucket.

-Now the sparse implementation:
+For the sparse implementation, we again we save time by skipping `np.unique` (and conversion to `dict`).

 ```python
 from scipy import sparse